 Two-phase testing is used in the development of the CA and RA production systems.
-The changes that have emerged as a result of development work will be first tested in a separate development system.
-After a successful testing the changes are taken into the test system that is similar to the production system.
-The acceptance test is performed in the test system before the changes are taken into production.
+The changes that have emerged as a result of development work will be first tested in a separate development

 All the changes in the system, which are to be taken into production, are properly documented.